jasonzh0/kubeman/examples/kafka/README.md

 ### Customizing the Configuration

-Edit `kafka_example.py` and modify the `manifests()` method in the `KafkaCluster` class to customize:
+Edit `kafka_example.py` and modify the `manifests()` method in the `KafkaCluster` class to customize replica counts, storage sizes, resource requests/limits, Kafka configuration (retention, segment size, etc.), listener configuration, and Kafka version.

-- Replica counts for brokers and controllers
-- Storage sizes
-- Resource requests/limits
-- Kafka configuration (retention, segment size, etc.)
-- Listener configuration (internal/external access)
-- Kafka version

 ## Accessing Kafka

 ### Internal Access (within cluster)

-Kafka is accessible at:
+Kafka is accessible at `my-cluster-kafka-bootstrap.kafka.svc.cluster.local:9092` (port 9092, plain listener).
-- **Service**: `my-cluster-kafka-bootstrap.kafka.svc.cluster.local:9092`
-- **Port**: 9092 (plain listener)

 The service name follows the pattern `{cluster-name}-kafka-bootstrap` where `my-cluster` is the Kafka cluster name defined in the CRD.

 ### Testing Kafka

-You can test Kafka using the built-in Kafka tools.
+Test Kafka using the built-in Kafka tools.
 First, get the name of a Kafka broker pod:

 ```bash
 # Get Kafka broker pod name